yarivzIsr/google-calendar-mcp/README.md

    - Apps that are in testing mode, rather than production, will need to go through the OAuth flow again after a week.

 3. OAuth Token Errors
-   - Ensure your `gcp-oauth.keys.json` is correctly formatted
+   - Ensure your `gcp-oauth.keys.json` is correctly formatted (check against the structure in `gcp-oauth.keys.example.json`)
    - Try deleting `.gcp-saved-tokens.json` and re-authenticating

 4. TypeScript Build Errors